telefonicaid/fiware-glancesync/README.rst

  # This parameter is useful when invoking the tool without specifying which
  # images to synchronise.
 All the regions with glance servers registered in
- # keystone are synchronised unless they are included in this parameter.
+ # the same keystone than the master region are synchronised unless they are
+ # included in this parameter.
+This parameter is useless with other targets.
  ignore_regions = Spain1

  [experimental]

+ # Another
  credential = user2,W91c2x5X2RpZF95b3VfdGhpbmtfdGhpc193YXNfdGhlX3JlYWxfcGFzc3dvcmQ/,http://server2:4730/v2.0,tenantid2
  only_tenant_images = False
  metadata_condition = image.is_public and image.user_properties.get('type', None) == 'baseimages'